I have definitely got a soft spot for Asian-style food – a spot about as big as Asia itself.

 It requires a bit of elbow grease to make yourself – unless you’ve got an electric grinder, of course – but I think it is fun and rewarding to make.
 This will make more garam masala than you need for this recipe - it will keep for months though, if you store it in an air-tight container in the fridge.

 Apart from being super-tasty, this Indian lamb mince pie is quite healthy and relatively low in calories.
-The fat mainly comes from the meat.
+The fat mainly comes from the meat (I use lean lamb mince to reduce the amount of fat in this dish).
 The only other fat I use myself is coconut fat, a healthy type of fat which can help to promote weight loss.

 I use butternut squash and sweet potatoes for the mash – more squash than sweet potatoes though.
-While both vegetables contain slow-releasing carbohydrates, squash contains fewer carbohydrates and for that reason it is better for your weight.
+While both vegetables contain slow-releasing carbohydrates, squash contains fewer carbohydrates and for that reason it is better for your weight (Low GL Carbohydrates).

 Garam Masala Spice Mix: